tango4j/usc_cs566_project/README.md

 **_Taejin Park, Yongwan Lim, Yichen Zhou, Kaixi Wang_**

 ### Motivation
 The rise of deep neural-network based approaches have significantly improved natural dialog with machines in the past few years.
-While conditional generative models have been successfully deployed in image/video applications, there is still much that can be done with generative language models such as GAN and VAE in text and language applications.
+While conditional generative models have been successfully deployed in image/video applications, there is still much that can be done with generative language models such as VAE[1] in text and language applications.

 ### **Goal of this project**
 The goal of this project is to artificially generate semantically and syntactically correct produc review comments given human inputted keyword prompts.
 Specifically, we are trying to address the question: *Can we generate text while controlling the output?* If we can control the output of generated text, we can apply this technique to many of real life applications, including chat-bot, AI speaker, predictive text, and many others.